Aevarkan/MCBE-extended-commands-suite/README.md

 > If you're up to this point, I trust that you will be able to do the rest.
 If not, then I may have to update these instructions.

 > [!CAUTION]
 > Be very careful with what command you decide to put on an item.
-You very likely will not be able to remove it if other players get their hands on it.
-See [`removeusecommand`](https://github.com/Aevarkan/MCBE-extended-commands-suite?tab=readme-ov-file#removeusecommand) for why.
+You very likely will not be able to remove it if other players get their hands on it if you haven't set up a safeguard beforehands.
+See [`removeusecommand`](#removeusecommand) for why.

 > [!TIP]
-For best practice, make use of a `function` that clears the item from the player upon using it.
+> For best practice, make use of a `function` that clears the item from the player upon using it.

 **Syntax**: `/scriptevent ecs:addusecommand <command: string>`

+Let's say we put use this command on a totem of undying.

-**Example:** `/scriptevent ecs:addusecommand effect @s levitation 30 0 true`
+**Example:** `/scriptevent ecs:addusecommand function extendedcommands/examples/levitate`

-This will make the item give the player that uses it levitation for 30 seconds without showing particles.
+This will call the [levitation](functions/extendedcommands/examples/levitation.mcfunction) function, which deletes the item and give the player that uses it levitation for 30 seconds without showing particles.

+Note that you will have to add functions manually.
+Having it `setblock` a redstone block next to a command block may be easier, although this will mean you cannot track who used the item.

 You can chain this with the scriptevent commands here for even more creativity.

 ## `removeusecommand`

-This removes the use command **from the item you're holding**.
-It doesn't remove it from all identical items.
+This removes the use command **only** from the item you're holding.
+It doesn't remove it from other items.

+> [!IMPORTANT]
+> The commands are stored in the item itself, you can just remove this item normally.
+This means you cannot remove command functionality from other players remotely however.

 **Syntax**: `/scriptevent ecs:removeusecommand`